Commercial Combi Boilers – 4 kW to 100 kW Output – Gas Fired

 Bed and breakfasts establishments / Even smaller hotels

-They can be used in a commercial heating application with a radiator or underfloor heating system, or with warm air hot water unit heaters, which we supply.
+They can be used in any commercial heating application with a radiator or underfloor heating system, or with warm air hot water unit heaters, which we supply.

 So if you require the best commercial combi boiler for sale on the UK market, that can be used in either commercial premises / applications or even large properties, for commercial heating then please don’t hesitate to contact us at Flexiheat UK, using the contact us function at the top of this web page, or alternatively give us a call on 01202 822221.Please follow us on social media for all our latest offers.